Luanda landmark

 Is this a sensitive site?

 Yes.
-Some chapters involve suffering.
-A respectful, well-informed visit is recommended.
+Some chapters of its history involve deep suffering, so a respectful and informed visit is recommended.

 Restaurant inside the fortress

-Forte Velho sits sheltered by the walls and has a terrace with panoramic bay views.
+Forte Velho sits sheltered by the walls and offers a terrace with panoramic views over Luanda Bay, making it one of the most unusual places to eat in the city.

 A short look at the ramparts, views and atmosphere.